Gray tosses 6 strong innings, Rockies beat Pirates 6-2

 Pirates: RHP Wil Crowe (1-4, 6.50 ERA) opens a seven-game homestand when he faces the Milwaukee Brewers on Thursday night.

-Rockies: RHP Antonio Senzatela (2-7, 4.76) takes the mound when Colorado faces St. Louis in Nolan Arenado’s first trip to Coors Field since he was trade to the Cardinals in the offseason.
+Rockies: RHP Antonio Senzatela (2-7, 4.76) takes the mound when Colorado faces St. Louis in Nolan Arenado’s first trip to Coors Field since he was traded to the Cardinals in the offseason.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports